What is the Best Lumens for Under Cabinet Lighting?

 Table of Contents

-6. Step-by-Step Guide to Choosing and Installing the Right Lumens
+- Step-by-Step Guide to Sizing and Selecting the Right Lumen Output

 The best lumens for under cabinet lighting typically range between 200 to 500 lumens per linear foot.
 This range ensures adequate brightness for tasks while maintaining a comfortable ambiance.
 Let’s delve into the details, backed by expert advice and practical examples.